firebase/firebase-ios-sdk/Carthage.md

     into the Xcode project and make sure they're added to the `Copy Bundle Resources` Build Phase :
     - For Firestore:
-        - ./Carthage/Build/iOS/FirebaseFirestore.framework/gRPCCertificates.bundle
+        - ./Carthage/Build/iOS/gRPC-C++.framework/Resources/gRPCCertificates-Cpp.bundle
     - For FirebaseMLVisionFaceModel:
         - ./Carthage/Build/iOS/FaceDetector.framework/GoogleMVFaceDetectorResources.bundle
     - For FirebaseMLVisionTextModel:
         - ./Carthage/Build/iOS/TextDetector.framework/GoogleMVTextDetectorResources.bundle

-- Please note that you shouldn't add the Firebase frameworks to the Carthage build phase (`copy-frameworks`).
+- Please note that you shouldn't add any of the Firebase frameworks to the Carthage build phase (`copy-frameworks`).
 The frameworks contain static libraries that are linked at build time.

 - Some additional libraries/frameworks may be needed depending on which Firebase frameworks you use, for example: libc++.tbd, sqlite3.tbd, StoreKit.framework, etc. For more information, [go here](https://github.com/firebase/firebase-ios-sdk/issues/9#issuecomment-387947163).